-Forrest has been a professional video editor for five years and has worked with production companies such as Exposure Labs, Fact & Fiction, Red Mesa Films, and MassFX.
+Forrest has been a professional video editor for over four years and has worked with production companies such as Exposure Labs, Fact & Fiction, Red Mesa Films, and MassFX.
 He has edited videos for Barclays, Intel, Pearson, PCG Advisory, Adventure Travel Trade Association, Adventure Austin, and Unreasonable Group.
 Forrest specializes in post-production editing, sound design, music composition, and color correction.
 He is available for contract.
 Go to the contact page or email him at email@example.com for work inquiries.

 Unstoppable: Uniting environmental film & advocacy teams

 Forrest edited Unstoppable’s launch video with a focus on bringing the voices of documentary filmmakers together.
 Through compiling multiple film trailers, over 6tb of footage from years of impact events, and footage from two feature films, Forrest worked closely with producers and marketing team to create an unforgettable look into Unstoppable’s core mission that premiered at Sundance in 2019.

 Unreasonable Impact is an accelerator program for high growth entrepreneurs who are set to create 500+ new jobs by the year 2020.
 Forrest was the DIT and editor.
 He created this video onsite in less than 7 days during shooting—for the end of the week Investor’s event.